MDThomas1/Music-Theory-Manual/README.md

 # Music-Theory-Manual
 ## Description
 Music Theory Manual is an online music application that, once you either login and create an account, allows you unlimited access to information on a variety of topics relating to essential music theory concepts.
-Tests are also available to do at the end of topics in order to test your knowledge.
 On top of that, it also acts as a study app as you will be able to set yourself a list of what you want to look into on the app and track your test results through your own profile page.

 ## Table of Contents
 * [Link to Deployed Site](#Link-to-Deployed-Site)